Jamisontown

 In terms of cultural diversity, Jamisontown records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Jamisontown's cultural diversity is comparable to the wider region, with 80.4% of its residents born in Australia, 88.0% being citizens, and 87.8% speaking English only at home.
-Christianity is the predominant religion in Jamisontown, comprising 59.3%, slightly higher than Greater Sydney's 57.9%.
+Jamisontown's population, born in Australia, is approximately 80.4%, with 88.0% being citizens and 87.8% speaking English only at home, aligning with the wider region's averages.
+Christianity is the predominant religion in Jamisontown, comprising 59.3% of its population, compared to 49.2% across Greater Sydney.
 The top three ancestry groups are English (27.8%), Australian (27.6%), and Irish (8.3%).

 Frequently Asked Questions - Diversity